apietrelli/myVCF/docs/install.rst

 Open the terminal and install :code:`python2.7` with :code:`brew`

 ..
 Note::
-  You can find the shell terminal in MAC OS by typing :code:`terminal` in Spotlight textbox and click on the application.
+  You can find the shell terminal in MAC OS by typing :code:`terminal` in the Spotlight textbox and click on the application.

 .. code-block:: shell